kitabot/gocurl/README.md

 You can find the same information in the [contributing guide](CONTRIBUTING.MD).
 ## License
-Gocurl is licensed under [MIT](https://github.com/codingsmartschool/gocurl/blob/master/LICENSE).
+Gocurl is licensed under the [MIT license](https://github.com/codingsmartschool/gocurl/blob/master/LICENSE).